-Training Tomorrow's Talent was an on-going IFLI project started in 2014 that aimed to support those at the start of their careers in two ways.
-The project created sixteen paid in-work training opportunities through a range of fixed term traineeships based with the IFLI team and partners and secondly offered five MSc students bursary supported dissertation opportunities around the Inner Forth area.
-This has created a pool of local people with a mixture of specialisms and skills in the heritage and environment sectors, benefiting not only themselves in the long run, but those sectors and the area as well.
+Training Tomorrow's Talent was an on-going IFLI project that started in 2014 and aimed to support those at the start of their careers, in two ways.
+The project created sixteen paid in-work training opportunities through a range of fixed-term traineeships based with the IFLI team and partners.
+It also offered five MSc students bursary-supported dissertation opportunities around the Inner Forth area.
+This created a pool of local people with a mixture of specialisms and skills in the heritage and environment sectors, benefiting not only themselves in the long run, but those sectors and the area as well.
 You can download the end of project report from the downloads section of this webpage.

-From 2014-2015, 10 trainees gainied valuable training and on the job work experience across the Inner Forth landscape area, and made a significant contribution to the IFLI programme.
-All placements were focused on the ‘green’ sector, increasing participant’s future employability in this field.
-The majority of people on these TTT placements went into related work in this sector.
-In August 2015 we reached the end of the first phase of Training Tomorrow’s Talent run in partnership with Clackmannanshire Council’s Forth Coastal Project, and supported by the Coastal Communities Fund (CCF).
-Highlights from the trainees based with the IFLI team in 2014-15 included:
+From 2014-2015, 10 trainees gained valuable training and on-the-job work experience across the Inner Forth landscape area, and made a significant contribution to the IFLI programme.
+All placements were focused on the ‘green’ sector, increasing participants' future employability in this field.
+The majority of people on these placements went into related work in this sector.
+In August 2015, we reached the end of the first phase of Training Tomorrow's Talent run in partnership with Clackmannanshire Council’s Forth Coastal Project, and supported by the Coastal Communities Fund (CCF).

-From 2015 to 2018 trainee placements were hosted by the RSPB, either as part of the IFLI team or with the Forth & Lomond Reserves team and the project was managed by IFLI staff.
-In 2015 two trainees were recruited to support the IFLI team.
-Paul joined the team as Historic & Natural Environment Trainee and Adam joined as Wildlife Recording Assistant.
-A few weeks in to his traineeship Adam said;
+From 2015 to 2018, trainee placements were hosted by the RSPB, either as part of the IFLI team or with the Forth & Lomond Reserves team.
+The project was managed by IFLI staff.
+In 2015 two trainees were recruited to support the IFLI team: Paul joined the team as Historic & Natural Environment Trainee and Adam joined as Wildlife Recording Assistant.
+A few weeks in to his traineeship Adam said:

 'I joined IFLI in August as a Wildlife Recording Assistant as part of the Training Tomorrow's Talent project.
 I'm really enjoying getting to know the job, the area, the wildlife and the people.
 The majority of my work ties into the Forth Nature Counts project which seeks to enhance the level of biological recording in the area.
 There’s always something new to learn and share with others.
 Highlights so far have included watching short eared owls hunting outside the office and spending a warm, sunny afternoon following badger trails.
 We have an amazing array of free public workshops lined up this year so I’m looking forward to a great summer.'

-You can read Adam's final thoughts on the traineeship in his goodbye message - see the download list at the bottom of this webpage.
-Adam was also lucky enough to be selected for a week long study trip to Finland in May 2016 arranged by Archnetwork and funded by Erasmus+.
-Scroll down to the bottom of this page to read his blog about the week-long visit or download a copy from the bottom of the page.
+To read Adam's final thoughts on the traineeship in his goodbye message, scroll down to the download list at the bottom of this page.
+Adam was also lucky enough to be selected for a week-long study trip to Finland in May 2016 arranged by Archnetwork and funded by Erasmus+.
+Scroll down to the bottom of this page to read his blog about the week-long visit or download a copy.

 2016 saw the beginning of a further two trainee placements, with both trainees starting work at the RSPB Skinflats Reserve over the summer.
 Marcia Rae joined as the RSPB Inner Forth Futurescapes Project Assistant, and Nicholas Reid as the IFLI Events and Outreach Assistant.
 In 2017, we said congratulations and goodbye to Marcia as she gained a Ranger role futher North, and welcomed Ami Kirkbirght as Inner Forth Futurescape Project Assistant and Lizzy Cairns as IFLI Wildlife Recording Assistant.
 In 2018 the project ended and we were delighted that each of our trainees moved into new roles in the charity and public sectors.